 - Creation of marketing materials such as newsletters

 - Social media content and visual materials

 - Collections and artworks that go with the clothes such as swing tags, size labels etc

 - Networking and going to events

 My role is to make sure that the brand is visually strong and is consistent throughout all online and offline platforms.
 I take extreme care and place a lot of attention to detail when it comes to the visual outcome of my brand.
-Every material, photo, model and written content must represent the brand in order for your audience to recognise who you are immediately.
+Every material, photo, model and written content must represent the brand in order for your audience to recognize who you are immediate.